Cucumbers are great for pickling, tossing in salads, or eating straight off the vine.

 Types of Cucumbers

 There are two main types of cucumbers: slicing and pickling.
 Each type comes in several different varieties.
-The slicing types are long and usually grow to about 6 or 8 inches (15-20 cm.) in length while the pickling types are shorter, reaching around 3 to 4 inches (7.6 to 10 cm.) once mature.
+The slicing types are long and usually grow to about 6 or 8 inches (15-20 cm.) in length while the pickling types are shorter, reaching around 3 to 4 inches (8-10 cm.) once mature.

-There are now many bush or compact varieties of cucumbers available that are ideal for growing in limited space.
+There are now many bush or compact varieties of cucumbers available that are ideal for growing in limited spaces.

 Cucumbers can be started indoors from seed, either purchased or saved and harvested from previous plants, in peat pots or small flats and transplanted to the garden a couple weeks thereafter but only when all danger of frost has passed.
 Before you move them to the garden, however, harden the plants off in a protected location to lessen any stress that may occur during transplanting.
 During cool periods, cucumbers can be covered with plant protectors as well.

 Where to Plant Cucumbers

 Cucumbers like warm, humid weather; loose, organic soil; and plenty of sunlight.
 They grow well in most areas of the United States and do especially well in southern regions.